 A more serious take on this trope appeared in the second duct tape episode, where they made a bridge using only duct tape.
 It was revealed then that Jamie is acrophobic (a fact that had been briefly mentioned in the Hammer Bridge Drop myth back in season one), and his voice increasingly betrays his fear as he continues to test the bridge, even as a) he's wearing a safety rig, and b) Adam already successfully crossed under the same circumstances.
 Becomes a heartwarming/awesome moment when he finally makes it and Adam announces, "Ladies and gentlemen, they are made of brass, Mr. Jamie Hyneman."

 Teeth-Clenched Teamwork: He and Adam have made it clear that they have a good deal of respect for each other but on an interpersonal level they annoy each other to no end and do not hang out after work.
 When this makes it past editing, we notice that Jamie is annoyed by Adam's showmanship, competitiveness and occasionally sloppy work.
-With that said, their mutual joy at what they are doing is often apparent as well.
+With that said, their mutual joy at what they are doing is often apparent as well, and whenever Adam has been in trouble, Jamie looks legitimately worried, even to the point of sounding almost panicked when Adam rolled a car over while testing the 'driving on two wheels' myth.

 "I love those two words - 'bomb robot.'"